Webinar

 • While an inverted yield curve is viewed by some market observers as a harbinger of recession, since 2022 – when the yield curve for Treasuries inverted – the economy continued expanding.

-Chart depicts changes to yield for 3-month, 2-year and 10-year Treasuries comparing 2024 peak yields with yields for each security on October 15, 2024.
+Chart depicts changes to yield for 3-month, 2-year and 10-year Treasuries comparing 2024 peak yields with yields for each security as of November 25, 2024.

 Understanding an inverted yield curve